mrsergei/RepData_PeerAssessment2/storm.md

 stormDF$cropdamage <- stormDF$cropdmg * 10^numcropexp[as.numeric(as.factor(stormDF$cropdmgexp))]
 ```

-We use 2011 dollars to normalize and calculate the damage costs for the entire Storm dataset to enale accurate year to year damage cost analysis.
+To accont for infation over the years, we use Consumer Price Index to convert the damange cost to 2011 dollar index and calculate the damage costs for the entire Storm dataset to enale accurate year to year damage cost analysis.